Krishvy/ClearChat/README.md

 # ClearChat
-Clear that chat by simply using a command.
+Clear the chat by simply using a command.
 # Permission:
 clearchat.use